Interactive map: touch symbols for more details, zoom in, move map, expand to full screen using [ ]

 Uffington White Horse

 Limited Access.
 Site is closed during Bank Holiday weekends and all the weekends during the school summer holidays.
-Restricted to BHPA Pilot or Advanced Pilot rated pilots (Hill).
-The car park at Uffington White Horse is managed by the National Trust and has been intermittently closed this year due to the Covid-19 pandemic.
+Restricted to BHPA Pilot or Advanced Pilot rated pilots (Hill) only.
+The car park at Uffington White Horse is managed by the National Trust.
 Please check the National Trust website for further details and follow their guidance.

 Wind Direction / Details